les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 - In a high quality test suite, mutating the source code results in failing test(s), thereby killing the mutant.
 - In a low quality test suite, the tests still pass even after the mutation, thereby the mutant has survived.

-Mutation score is the percentage of mutants killed, i.e. Killed Mutant Count / Total Mutant Count * 100.
+Mutation score is the percentage of mutants killed, i.e. `Killed Mutant Count / Total Mutant Count * 100`.
 - A score of 100% is a good indicator for test suite quality.
-It indicates that if we ever have a regression bug in our code, that it will be able to be detected by the test.
+    - It indicates that if we ever have a regression bug in our code, that it will be able to be detected by the test.
-- Any score less than 100% indicates gaps in the test suite, it indicates missing behavioural assertions.
-It means that code exhibits behaviour which is not covered by any test.
+- Any score less than 100% indicates gaps in the test suite
+    - It indicates missing behavioural assertions
+    - It means that code exhibits behaviour which is not covered by any test

-## Why ?
+## Why?

 Code Coverage metrics (e.g. line coverage, branch coverage) only provide feedback regarding the percentage of code executed by the tests.
 Unfortunately, they do not provide us feedback regarding the quality of our test suite.